Home > Blog > Translation > 5 Hardest Languages to Translate (And What Makes them Difficult)

 However, even universal languages like English can pose a problem.
 As we have learned above, English, too, contains words that are hard to translate.

 So, what do we learn?
-If you are thinking about translating your website into one of these languages and run into problems, it’s not you.
-It’s simply difficult.
+If you are thinking about translating your website into one of these languages and run into problems, it’s not you, it’s simply difficult.
 So don’t make your life even harder and use TranslatePress to get the job done.

 TranslatePress Multilingual